So, Why Should You Use the Revolut Card?

 - Automatically spend from crypto if you don’t have money in your account.

 - Instantly transfer crypto to other Revolut users.

 When will your Revolut card be delivered?

 Signing up to your Revolut card takes less than 5 minutes.
 Unfortunately you will have to wait for that plastic card to arrive.
 You can receive free postage (saving £4.99) by using this link.
 The Revolut card should be dispatched the following working day although postage can take 3-4 working days.

 Summary – Revolut Review

 At Thrifty Points we review various credit cards, however most are linked to their ability to earn cashback, points or air miles on your monthly spending.

 If you’re purely seeking to use the Revolut card in the UK then there are other cards in the market that offer better sign-up bonuses and ongoing spending benefits.
-The (free for the first year) American Express Gold Card offers a 20,000 air miles sign-up bonus which would be enough for two people to fly to Paris as well as 2 free lounge passes.
-You can increase your sign-up bonus to 22,000 points by using this link.
+The (free for the first year) American Express Gold Card offers a 10,000 air miles sign-up bonus which would be enough to fly to Paris as well as 2 free lounge passes.
+You can increase your sign-up bonus to 12,000 points by using this link.
 Take a look at my recent review here to see how you can fly first class using the American Express Gold Card and BA Premium Card.

 However, if you’re planning on using a card abroad then the FX rates of the Revolut card are excellent and the app-based interface is simple to use.
 Remember it’s not a credit card so you’ll have to preload the card each time you want to use it – if you’re outside of Europe make sure you do this when you have Wi-Fi to avoid costly data roaming fees.